jianmingyong/Pokemon-Universal-3D/README.txt

 ==================================================
 4. Supported platforms
 ==================================================
-Both the game and server are intended to be run on the Windows operating system.
+Both the game and server are intended to be run on the Windows operating system only.
-However, we are planning on porting to Linux and possibly Mac OSX.
+However, there are alternate solution to run on Linux and possibly Mac OSX.

 Hence Pokémon Universal 3D is only meant for Windows operating system.
 Pokémon Universal 3D is also compatible in Mac OSX using a virtual Windows operating system.